 - Paul Koschaker, Europa und das römische Recht (4th ed., Munich 1966).

 - Peter Stein, Roman law in European history (Cambridge, etc., 1999) – first as Römisches Recht und Europa.
 Die Geschichte einer Rechtskultur (Frankfurt am Main 1996).

 - J.H.A.
 Lokin and W.J.
 Zwalve, Hoofdstukken uit de Europese codificatiegeschiedenis [Chapters from European codification history] (4th ed., Amsterdam 2014).

 - Karl Kroeschell, Deutsche Rechtsgeschichte, vol. I-II (9th ed., Opladen 1989) – a fine introduction with excellent examples of the sources.

-An important and thought-provoking book that follows a major part of Roman law through history, touching on medieval Europe, Old Dutch law and South-Africa, shows what Roman law is about:
+An important and thought-provoking book that follows a major part of Roman law through history, touching on medieval Europe, Old Dutch law and South-Africa, and the common law.
+It shows what Roman private law is about:

 - Reinhard Zimmermann, The law of obligations: Roman foundations of the civilian tradition (2nd ed., Oxford 1997).